-Important note: This Help Center article is provided for informational purposes only and does not constitute legal advice.
-Text In Church does not provide legal guidance or guarantee compliance with any laws or mobile carrier requirements.
-Every church’s situation is unique, and we strongly recommend consulting with a qualified legal professional when creating or updating your Privacy Policy and Terms of Use.
-Text In Church assumes no liability for policies created using the suggestions below.
+Note: This article is for informational purposes only and does not constitute legal advice.
+Text In Church does not provide legal guidance or guarantee compliance with any laws or carrier requirements.
+We strongly recommend consulting a qualified legal professional when creating or updating your Privacy Policy and Terms of Use.

-Major carriers like Verizon, T-Mobile, and AT&T regulate how organizations send text messages through software platforms.
-Due to an increase in spam and scams, they now require additional verification to confirm that organizations:
+As part of the A2P 10DLC registration process, major carriers like Verizon, T-Mobile, and AT&T verify organizations before approving them to send text messages through software platforms.
+Due to an increase in spam and scam activity, carriers now require proof that organizations:

 Collect and use personal data responsibly